Attend an Information Session

-We have fall and spring starts with courses continuing during the summer.
-Your specific course of study will be developed by the Associate Director.
-You will receive personal advising and you will need to attend a mandatory student orientation prior to the start of the program.
+We have fall and spring starts with courses continuing during the summer, both in-person and online.
+Your specific course of study will be developed in collaboration with you and the program leader.
+You will receive personal advising and will need to attend a student orientation before the start of the program.

 Complete your assessments

 While you are in the program, you will be supported to complete both CalTPA 1 and CalTPA 2, and if you are a multiple subjects candidate, RICA.